 Event Description

 A comprehensive biosafety plan serves as the backbone for developing a strong biosafety culture.
-This presentation lays out the components of a comprehensive biosafety plan and how you can adapt your biosafety plan to safely handle an emerging or re-emerging pathogen to help protect the most important asset in your laboratory laboratory—your employees.
+This presentation lays out the components of a comprehensive biosafety plan and how you can adapt your biosafety plan to safely handle an emerging or re-emerging pathogen to help protect the most important asset in your laboratory—your employees.

 Event Media